UTS-eResearch/hpc_examples/cuda/simple_fft/README.txt

 Mikes README for a Simple CUDA FFT
 ----------------------------------

-Example of using CUFFT.
+Example of using CUDA to perform a FFT.
 In this example, CUFFT is used to compute the 1D-convolution of some signal with some filter by transforming both into frequency domain, multiplying them together, and transforming the signal back to time domain.

 The files here came from: NVIDIA_CUDA-5.5_Samples/7_CUDALibraries/simpleCUFFT and were modified by Mike Lake.

 Compiling the Code
 ------------------

 $ ./compile.sh

 Running the Program
 -------------------

 Change back into the directory above and submit a PBS job as normal i.e. run "qsub simpleCUFFT_job.sh"

 Details
 -------